Tarakote Raj: Under British rule

-After the British occupation of Odisha on 17 December 1803, Tarakote along with the other subsidiary Maratha zamindari states in Odisha fell under the company's rule.
+After the British occupation of Odisha on 17 December 1803, Tarakote along with the other subsidiary principalities in Odisha fell under the East India Company's rule.
 Shergarh was recognised as a British protectorate in 1807 following the defeat of the Maratha Empire in the area.
-But its remaining territories were confiscated and annexed by the British in 1821, when Raja Miyan Nuruddin Ali failed to pay the exorbitant taxes to the British.
+In 1810, Permanent Settlement was effected by Col. Harcourt, Mr. Melville and the Board of Commissioners with Raja Syed Nuruddin Ali and Tarakote was enlisted as a Qilazat Estate.